AvaProtocol/xcm-demo/README.md

 #### Moonbase alpha environment
 1. Place seed.json(for Turing) and seed-eth.json(for Moonbase) in 'private' folder.

-2. Make sure you have 25 TUR in Turing for the staking fee required to add the proxy and the execution fee for automationTime.
+2. Make sure you have 25 TUR in Turing for the reserved fee required to add the proxy and the execution fee for automationTime.

 3. Make sure you have 5 DEV in Moonbase, we will transfer some to Turing's proxy account and pay the execution fee.